Magnesium is essential in our diet – What can it do for you?

-It plays an essential role in numerous processes in your body.
-Which ranges from proper muscle function to healthy energy metabolism, the maintenance of bone function, and normal functioning of the nervous system.
+It plays an essential role in numerous processes in your body, which range from proper muscle function to healthy energy metabolism, bone function maintenance, and the nervous system’s normal functioning.
 It is essential when it comes to being able to relax the muscles.
 Logically, it can lead to all sorts of problems if your organism does not have enough Magnesium available.

 What are the causes of magnesium deficiency?

 Plants and soils are low in minerals.
 Today our soils are even more exhausted and lower in minerals than ever before.
 Of course, every year in industrial agriculture, wasteful amounts of synthetic fertilizers are used to wrestle ever higher harvests from the soil.

 The producers are not in the least interested in the mineral content of the food.
 After all, no consumer can choose his diet according to this criterion since nobody can see how many vitamins and minerals a vegetable or fruit contains.

 Your body will notify you if you do not get enough of this vital mineral.
 However, Mother Nature doesn’t let us down and serves us a variety of beautiful foods that are full of high Magnesium.

 Your cells need Magnesium to function correctly.
 If the super mineral is missing, its function is limited.

 If you don’t sleep well or wake up a lot at night, it could be because your magnesium levels are low.
 GABA, an essential neurotransmitter in the central nervous system, is produced in the brain and helps make you feel calm and relaxed.
 For your body to maintain healthy levels of GABA, it needs Magnesium.